jleuth/TicketTap/README.md

 ## Disclaimer

 This repository is for **educational purposes** only.
 Unauthorized use of these techniques on systems without permission is illegal.

----

-Feel free to replace the placeholder URLs with actual links, and let me know if you'd like any further adjustments!